 Employee-privacy rights.
 Compensation-based jealousy.
 Bitter co-workers.
 Electronic monitoring.
 Gender discrimination.
 Clash of the Gen X and Baby-Boomers, even?
 The continuing saga involving former news anchors Larry Mendte and Alycia Lane has all of the makings of an employment-law thriller.

 Last we checked in with the two former news anchors, KYW-TV announced its decision to terminate long-time host, Larry Mendte, following a federal investigation and raid of Mendte’s home and office.
 On Monday, July 21, the U.S. Attorney’s office filed a federal criminal information charging Mendte with a single felony count of intentionally accessing a protected computer without authorization.
-See the full Information here:

 The allegations, as detailed in meticulous fashion in the Information, are based on the government’s claim that Mendte hacked into Layne’s personal e-mail accounts and released the info he stole to the press and others.
 The hacking is said to have gone on for a period of two years but, last quarter alone, is alleged to have tapped into her accounts approximately 537 times.
-Lane’s lawyer is reported so say that Mendte was jealous of his younger co-host, who garnered lots of attention and who made $100,000 more than him a year.
+Lane’s lawyer is reported to say that Mendte was jealous of his younger co-host, who garnered lots of attention and who made $100,000 more than him a year.

 That alleged jealousy could land Mendte with a jail sentence of up to six months.